karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 --------------------------------------------
 kubenetes Cluster upgrade strategies:
 --------------------------------------------
-kube-apiserver is the primary component that communicate with others resources, so the versions should folow as follows. k8s supports only the latest 3 versions. if we upgrade from v1.10 to v1.13, the recommunded aproch is to upgrade 1 by 1 higher versions. means we need to upgrade frist from v1.10 to v1.11 then v1.11 to v1.12 then v1.12 to v1.13.
+kube-apiserver is the primary component that communicate with others resources, so the versions should folow as follows. k8s supports only the latest 3 versions. if we upgrade from v1.10 to v1.13, the recommunded approch is to upgrade 1 by 1 higher versions. means we need to upgrade frist from v1.10 to v1.11 then v1.11 to v1.12 then v1.12 to v1.13.

 	Software 		Versions supports
 	-----------------------------------------------